MCL Tear Midtown St. Louis, MO

 The knee is a complex joint consisting of bones, cartilage, muscles, and ligaments (connecting bone to bone), functioning together to offer stability and movement.
 Four primary ligaments support the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).

-The MCL is found on the inner side of the knee, connecting the femur (thighbone) to the tibia (shinbone).
-The MCL is vital for knee stability, specifically countering inward forces.
+The MCL is found on the inner side of the knee, joining the femur (thighbone) to the tibia (shinbone).
+The MCL is essential for stabilizing the knee, especially against inward forces.
 An MCL tear occurs when this ligament is overstretched or torn, frequently caused by sports injuries, direct blows, or abrupt twisting motions.

 Functions of the MCL in Knee Stability